Islamorada Fishing, Shopping, and Dining

 In the 80s and the 90s, Islamorada made international headlines again when U.S. President George H. W. Bush travelled there to fish with George Hommell Jr., who also guided Williams and golf great Jack Nicklaus.

-But there’s more to do than fish.
+But there’s more to do than Islamorada fishing.
 The village (prior to 1997 the area was considered part of Upper Matecumbe Key) has great restaurants and plenty of other things to do, both on and off the water, besides fish.

 Fly fishermen have to stop by Sandy Moret’s Florida Keys Outfitters, located at Mile Marker 82.
 Moret runs one of the top fly fishing schools in the world.
 His shop is for true aficionados of the sport and frequented by some living legends including Flip Pallot, the Michael Jordan of fly fishing.

-If fishing isn’t your thing, swing by the Morada Way Arts & Cultural District (oceanside between MM 81 and 82) and check out the work of local talent.
+If fishing isn’t your thing, swing by the Morada Way Arts And Cultural District (oceanside between MM 81 and 82) and check out the work of local talent.

 Marker 88, another local icon, has been entertaining everybody from lobsterman to residents for more than 40 years.
 It specializes in fresh local seafood and has one of the largest wine selections in the Florida Keys.